 A mezzanine is a sort of half-attic, a loft that may be added to homes with tall ceilings.
 While a mezzanine may not be able to accommodate a full bedroom, it’s the perfect solution for a loft bed, a children’s play area, or even a small home office.
 It also requires fewer permits and is relatively easy to build.

 You can access a mezzanine either with a ladder or a staircase, the latter of which allows for the creative incorporation of extra storage space or even a small room of its own.
+Whether used as an art gallery, workspace, or a music studio, mezzanines are great alternatives if you can't fully commit to an attic remodel.
+There are so many wonderful benefits to elevating the space in your home.

 Build Storage Overhead

+Building overhead storage is a great way to utilize the space that you already have in your home.
 Sometimes, the need for an extra room can be eliminated entirely when better storage solutions exist.
 For example, if you can better utilize basement storage or expose the eaves in your home to accommodate extra storage (if it has a pitched roof line), you can find new ways to store items you use infrequently and/or seasonally.
 Often, this allows rooms with distinct purposes to be combined, be that siblings sharing a room, an office that doubles as a some-time guest bedroom, or some other combination.

 Budget Existing Room Borders Better